 Some of Chrome's strongest security features (for instance, safe browsing and password managers) require exchanging information with Google services.
 The Chrome security team strongly recommends enabling these features.
-If you have concerns about the usage of the submitted data, please discuss them with your Chrome enterprise specialist.
+If you have concerns about using submitted data, please discuss them with your Chrome enterprise specialist.